 Most of us view driving as a necessity.
-Regardless of whether this is correct, driving is not a right.
-Driving is a privilege and it is one which the state may deprive you of.
+Regardless of whether this view is correct, driving is not a right.
+Driving is a privilege, one which the state may deprive you of.
 There are a number of violations which may lead to License Suspensions for a certain period of time.
 If the state of Pennsylvania has informed you via PennDOT that your driving privileges are being suspended, the time to act is now.
-Call the Law Offices of Greg Prosmushkin, P.C. to discuss your options with one of our attorneys.
+Call The Law Offices of Greg Prosmushkin, P.C. to discuss your options with one of our attorneys.

 Why Is My License Being Suspended?

 There are a great many reasons why PennDOT may seek to suspend your license.
-The following is an enumeration thereof; however, it is by no means meant to be a complete listing.
-If you have any questions or concerns regarding the reason for you suspension, be sure to contact counsel so that you can better understand and determine how to proceed.
+The following is an enumeration thereof.
+However, it is by no means meant to be a complete listing.
+If you have any questions or concerns regarding the reason for your suspension, be sure to contact counsel, so that you can better understand and determine how to proceed.

 DUI GENERAL IMPAIRMENT – A BAC of .08 to .099%.
 Up to 12 months suspension.